-#Majors must complete 2 Mathematics courses, MATH 111 and a second Mathematics course selected from MATH 271 or among the Mathematics General Education.
+Majors must complete 2 Mathematics courses, MATH 111 and a second Mathematics course selected from MATH 271 or among the Mathematical and Quantitative Reasoning courses.

-Proof of a current First Aid/CPR certification should be presented to the department at least three months prior to graduation.
+Proof of a valid First Aid/CPR certification should be presented to the department at least three months prior to graduation.